c3d/build/README.md

 * `TARGET` specifies the default build target, which can be `opt`, `debug`, `release` or `profile` at the moment.
-If you often build debug targets, you only need to `export BUILDENV=debug`, and the default `make` will become equivalent to `make debug`.
+If you often build debug targets, you only need to `export TARGET=debug`, and the default `make` will become equivalent to `make debug`.

 * `PREFIX` specifies the installation location.
 You can also specify